rocketbot-cl/AdvancedExcel/README.md

 # Excel Advanced Options

-Module with advanced options to automate Microsoft Excel
+Módulo con opciones avanzadas para Excel

 ## How to install this module

-__Download__ and __install__ the content in 'modules' folder in the Rocketbot path
+__Download__ and __install__ the content in 'modules' folder in Rocketbot path

 ## How to use this module

-This module needs to be installed Microsoft Excel with active license.
-If you need work with xlsx files without Excel application, use the Rocketbot commands in the Files secction
+In order to use this module, you need to have Microsoft Excel.

 ## Overview